Skip to main content

 3. Building Long-Term Authority and Trust

-That trust is extraordinarily difficult for competitors to replicate quickly and is one of the most durable competitive advantages a healthcare provider can build.
-It also extends to AI-powered search: as we discuss in Why Most Private Clinics Are Invisible in AI Search, the organisations that will be cited by AI search tools are those that have built genuine authority through consistent, high-quality content.
+As outlined in the YMYL section above, Google’s approach to healthcare content is shaped by E-E-A-T. A healthcare SEO strategy built on clinically accurate, professionally authored content does more than improve rankings.
+That trust is extraordinarily difficult for competitors to replicate quickly and is, consequently, one of the most durable competitive advantages a healthcare provider can build.
+It also extends to AI-powered search: as we discuss in Why Most Private Clinics Are Invisible in AI Search, the organisations that AI search tools cite are those that have built genuine authority through consistent, high-quality content.

 4. Competitive Differentiation